anubisred253/DragoonReader/README.md

 I won’t make any promises like “one coffee equals the next version.”
 I’m just a beginner.
 This project isn’t that serious, and I don’t want to make it sound like a big deal.

 Still, if you encounter any issues or have suggestions, feel free to leave a message in Issues.
-I’ll do my best to respond— As long as it keeps this reader simple and clean.
+I’ll do my best to respond—As long as it keeps this reader simple and clean.

 [![Ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/anubisred)
 ---